libvips/ruby-vips/README.md

     # Write out the shrunk image to a PNG file.
 This is where the image is
     # actually loaded and resized.
 With images that allow for random access from
-    # the hard drive (VIPS native format, OpenEXR, ppm/pbm/pgm/pfm, tiff, and
+    # the hard drive (VIPS native format, tiled OpenEXR, ppm/pbm/pgm/pfm, tiled
-    # RAW images), the entire image is never read into memory.
+    # tiff, and RAW images), the entire image is never read into memory.
     im_shrink_by_two.png('out.png', :interlace => true)

     # All ruby-vips image commands can be chained, so the above sequence could